 Total housing expenses

-Depending on who you ask, experts recommend that total housing costs should require only 20 to 25 percent of your take home pay or 28 to 33 percent of your gross pay.
-Total housing costs includes not only your mortgage or rent, but also utilities (gas or oil heat, electricity, water, sewer, and garbage), basic phone service (to call for emergency services), and homeowner’s or renter’s insurance.
+Depending on whom you ask, experts recommend that total housing costs should require only 20% to 25% of your take-home pay or 28% to 33% of your gross pay.
+Total housing costs includes not only your mortgage or rent, but also utilities and homeowner’s or renter’s insurance.
 If you own your home, total housing expenses also include real estate taxes and an allowance for maintenance and repairs.

 The homeowner’s maintenance and repair allowance needs to cover unexpected expenses, such as plumbing repairs for a broken pipe in winter, as well as expected costs to maintain your home.
-Big ticket maintenance items include a new roof, on average about every 25 years, and re-painting the house every 5-10 years.
-Other smaller expenses are replacing appliances as needed, such as the hot water tank, furnace, air conditioning units, refrigerator, dish washer, and washer/dryer.
-Plus any other house (and yard) maintenance costs.
-A maintenance budget between one and five percent of the value of your home, set aside annually, is a reasonable estimate.
+Big ticket maintenance items include a new roof, on average about every 25 years, and repainting the house every 5-10 years.
+Other smaller expenses are replacing appliances as needed, plus any other house (and yard) maintenance costs.
+A maintenance budget of at least 1% of the value of your home, set aside annually, is a reasonable estimate.

 If you are thinking about buying your first home, pay close attention to these numbers.

-Average car ownership in the U.S. costs around $8,000 per year.
-You can lower the cost of vehicle ownership by buying an economy model, never buying a brand new car, buying a used car that is at least two years old, and keeping the car for at least six years (preferably longer, eight years or more).
+You can lower the cost of vehicle ownership by buying an economy model, buying a used car that is at least two years old and keeping the car for at least six years (and preferably longer, eight years or more).
 It is usually less expensive to maintain an old car than it is to buy a newer car.
-My 2007 (paid for) vehicle costs me about $2800 a year to operate.
+My used (and paid for) vehicle costs me about $2,800 a year to operate.
 I don’t plan to trade it in any time soon.
 It runs great and I keep up on maintenance.

 Some families reduce transportation costs by only owning one car.
 When they need a second or larger vehicle for a special need, they simply rent one.
 There are also less expensive transportation vehicles to consider, such as a motorized scooter.